BEEmod/BEE2-items/.github/contributing.md

 5. If you have multiple bug reports or feature requests which are not related to each other, **please create separate issues instead of combining them.** This allows us to individually label the issues, and close them once they are fixed/implemented.
 Combined issues will immediately be closed, no matter how elaborate the post may be.
 6. And finally, **please keep in mind that BEEmod is not a wishlist for custom test elements/styles or specific items that only benefit the map you're working on now.** Suggesting a custom test element or style is fine, but please stick to things that other people have already implemented in a map or that you are willing to develop yourself.
 If you need a very specific item for a map you're working on, learn Hammer or find another way of doing it within the Puzzlemaker.
 7. **Failure to follow these guidelines may result in being BANNED from Bee2 Github Pages!**

+## New Suggestions:
+A few guidelines for the scope of this project:

+* Things should already be present in Portal 1/2 or a existing mod/map: This keeps content to things which actually fit in the game, and are actually possible in the engine.
+* No beta stuff: We don't have most of those resources, and it's a very unfinished and incoherent mess of parts.
+* Focus on puzzle potential: In general, items should be focused on providing new opportunities for puzzles, not solely for decoration purposes.
+BEE is not a replacement for Hammer.
+* Versitility is key: For the most part, good new items maximise their flexibility in different situations, especially in improving the puzzle experience.
+We're not adding some item that only works for your specific map.